 original as your source category.
 If however you include claims from the other areas of the source, then you should choose a different source category.
 A serious genealogist might, in this case, split their single source up into several source entries, each with their own category.

-Gigatrees supports #RootsMagic method for adding source categories as part of a source reference.
-RootsMagic only supports source categories that align with those defined as part of the Genealogy Proof Standard, and then uses only the capitalized first letter of the category.
+Additionally, Gigatrees supports the #RootsMagic method for adding source categories as part of a source reference.
+RootsMagic only supports source categories that align with those defined as part of the Genealogy Proof Standard (#GPS), and then uses only the capitalized first letter of the category.
 For instance, in the following example, "O" is an abbreviation for

 original and "P" is an abbreviation for

 primary.
-Gigatrees will use the first reference it finds for a source to define the source's category, and ignore all other categories defined in all other source references to the same source.
-It is assumed that they are all identical.
+Gigatrees will use the first reference it finds for a source to define the source's category.

 0 @I1@ INDI 1 BIRT 2 DATE 7 FEB 2014 2 SOUR @S1@ 3 _QUAL 4 _SOUR O 4 _INFO P